alph486/kevinkuhl.me/content/thoughts/quenched-disorder.md

     - complexity theory
 ---

 Millions of years ago a staggeringly complex system (post-ice-age Earth) began warming.
-After a very long time, pMillions of years ago a staggeringly complex system (post-ice-age Earth) began warming.
 After a very long time, probabilities collapsed: continents and oceans formed at random locations on our planet.

 Then, time: Biology...
 Civilization...